jwhy89/ssr-user-registration-app/README.md

 > A simple registration app done with SSR Nuxt.js.

-To see the live demo, [click on this link](https://ssr-user-registration-app.herokuapp.com/).
+To see the live SSR demo, [click on this link](https://ssr-user-registration-app.herokuapp.com/).

+To see the live SPA demo, [click on this link](https://jwhy89.github.io/ssr-user-registration-app/).

 ## Prerequisites